 The evangelical life lesson that he teaches is that one should aim to live at peace with God, yourself, and others.
 Some people in your life may have the wrong attitude and even with your best efforts, living with them cannot be easy.
 In such cases, ask God for guidance and if you are at fault, confess and ask for strength to overcome.

 Be humble and learn to treat others as equals.
 It’s better to not think of yourself more highly than you ought to, for God is the provider of all gifts and abilities.
 This pride will blind you to your faults.

 They say the tongue has the power to build or destroy, and this is true in the case of excessive criticisms which have killed marriages and friendships.
 Your every conversation should aim at building the other person up.

-There is a lesson in the belief that never repay evil for evil, just because someone is mean to you doesn’t mean you should treat them the same.
+There is an inspiring lesson in the belief that never repay evil for evil, just because someone is mean to you doesn’t mean you should treat them the same.
 Instead practice forgiveness and adopt the philosophy of hating the sin but loving the sinner.